the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 if you see
 `Cannot connect to daemon`
-Then open up task manager and kill the adb.exe process - taskkill /f /im adb.exe
+Then open up task manager and kill the adb.exe process by clicking it, then hitting end task for windows, else try the commands - taskkill /f /im adb.exe

 ----
 ## Failing the above  all of the above (Windows only) Try Installing the ADB folder manually